 2.4.2.
-Cyanobacteria in Florida and the LSJR
+Cyanobacteria and Cyanobacterial Blooms in Florida and the LSJR

-Identification and quantitation of cyanobacteria and their toxins in the LSJR can be difficult, expensive, and time-consuming, though in recent years, there has been an expansion of different methods and approaches (Williams, et al. 2007; Burns Jr 2008).
+Identification and quantitation of cyanobacteria and their toxins in the LSJR can be difficult, expensive, and time-consuming, though in recent years, there has been an expansion of different methods and approaches (Williams et al. 2007; Burns Jr 2008).
 The most consistent and complete data that reflect phytoplankton growth over many years are measurements of chlorophyll-a.
 Chlorophyll-a is a light-harvesting pigment used by photosynthesizing organisms.
-Elevated phytoplankton concentrations, including cyanobacteria, are accompanied by elevated chlorophyll-a concentrations so it is often used as an indicator for HABs.
+Elevated phytoplankton concentrations, including cyanobacteria, are accompanied by elevated chlorophyll-a concentrations so chlorophyll-a is often used as an indicator for HABs.

 2.4.3.
 Chlorophyll-a Thresholds and Data Analysis

+188.8.131.52.
 Criteria and threshold values

 Streams with chlorophyll-a concentrations that are below 3.2 µg/L are biologically healthy; however, some types of streams are stable and healthy at higher levels of chlorophyll-a/L. Therefore, a number of DEP chlorophyll-a impairment thresholds exist for Florida waterways ranging from general criteria to site-specific criteria.
-For example, the impairment threshold for estuaries and open coastal waters is 11 µg chlorophyll-a/L (annual geometric mean) (DEP 2013f).
-However, the marine/estuarine reach of the LSJR has an even lower, more stringent, site-specific chlorophyll-a criterion of 5.4 µg/L for long-term (7-year) annual averages (DEP 2013j; DEP 2016a).
+For example, the impairment threshold for estuaries and open coastal waters is 11 µg chlorophyll-a/L (annual geometric mean) (DEP 2013d).
+However, the marine/estuarine reach of the LSJR has an even lower, more stringent, site-specific chlorophyll-a criterion of 5.4 µg/L for long-term (7-year) annual averages (DEP 2013h; DEP 2016b).
 Thus, 5.4 µg/L is the threshold criterion we utilize in this report for the marine/estuarine reach (which is most appropriately compared to 7-year annual averages).

+184.108.40.206.
 Data acquisition and processing

 2.4.4.
 Current Status and Trends

-2.4.5.
+2.4.6.
 Summary and Future Outlook

-2.4.6.
+2.4.7.
 Recommendations for Research